malawson/rabbitmq-ecs-autoclustering/README.md

 ```

-- Build & push the container to the registry (ECR).
+- Build & push the docker image to the ECR registry.

 ```
     aws ecr get-login --region us-east-1